About the T.I.C.

 - Increase awareness and promote the remarkable properties of tantalum and niobium.

-- Organize a General Assembly of the membership in October each year for business and technical presentations.
+- Organize a General Assembly of the membership in September or October each year for business and technical presentations.
 The location is chosen so that a tour of a member company or industry associated facility in the area may be included in the programme.
 Guests may attend.

 - Publish a quarterly Bulletin, in electronic format.

 - Collect from the members (via an independent company to ensure confidentiality), statistics on raw material production, processors' receipts and product shipments, and capacitor producers' receipts for tantalum, while for niobium raw material production and processors' product shipments are collected.
 Report consolidated data to the membership on a quarterly basis.

 - Address major issues and challenges facing its industry such as conflict minerals' legislation, artisanal and small-scale mining, transport of radioactive materials...